badetitou/badetitou.github.io/_posts/2017-08-21-SmartTest.md

 %}

 Because we're using ChangeImpact.
-You can also define filter for the finder strategy to optimize our tool.
+You can also define a filter for the finder strategy to optimize our tool.
-Currently we are filtering test relative to the method package.
+Currently, we are filtering test relative to the method package.
-That include all the class in our package, the package with the same base name ("SmartTest-Patate" and "SmartTest-Frite-Poulet" are two packages with the same base name "SmartTest").
+That includes all the class in our package, the package with the same base name ("SmartTest-Patate" and "SmartTest-Frite-Poulet" are two packages with the same base name "SmartTest").
-And the package that call our method class ("MyClass>>#hello" is in the package A. In the package B, there is at least a method that calls "MyClass".
+And the package that calls our method class ("MyClass>>#hello" is in the package A. In the package B, there is at least a method that calls "MyClass".
 So, the methods inside the package B are **not** rejected).

 (working on schema)